 Thesis Required: No

-Capstone Options: Internship and non-internship tracks; capstone options: thesis, practicum, or comprehensive exam plus project/portfolio
+Capstone Options: Three capstone options: internship, thesis, or practicum

 Application Requirements